MikeFritzDevelops/ACWW-Archipelago/README.md

 Mike Fritz

+### Contributions

+Shoutout to everyone for playing and testing the AP!
+Specifically, thank you to:
+- Aidan - Found bugs in code, memory addresses for new features, and plenty of features recommended that have been added or planned.
+- palex00 - Bug testing for yaml generations.
+- SeasawEffect - Information on APworld building.
+- laxabby - Tons of feedback from playthroughs to find errors for fixes.

 ### Inspiration

 After discovering Archipelago through Dark Souls Remastered, I quickly fell in love with the cooperative multiworld experience.
 Animal Crossing: Wild World was one of my favorite games growing up, and I wanted to experience it again through the unique progression and teamwork that Archipelago provides.